-Thanks to everyone for making our 2013 Camporee at Skylark Ranch and Rinconada Park so much fun.
+Thanks to everyone for making our 2014 Camporee at Skylark Ranch so much fun.
 We really appreciate all the positive comments.

-Palo Alto Junior Camporee 2014 will be the 45th edition of this troop weekend of traditional outdoor skills offered for Service Unit 601 Junior Troops
+Camporee 2015 will be the 46th edition of this troop weekend of traditional outdoor skills offered for Service Unit 601 Troops

 each May.
 It’s time to begin planning for this great time in the woods with other Girl Scouts!

 Links tab to find additional information about camping, cooking, and equipment.

 Get a head start by practicing your skills that will be used

 in the various team events – each attending troop is expected to participate in all the events.

 Teach the skills – these are life skills!
 And watch a slide show from previous Camporee weekends.

 Click HERE for the Online Registration Form.